mgtera200/Embedded-Linux-NTI/TASKS/Linux/Embedded/U-Boot_Script/README.md

 ---

-2) **Convert the Script to Binary:** Develop a bash script named bashscript_MakeUbootScriptAsBinary to convert the U-Boot script into a binary format that U-Boot can execute.
+## 2) Convert the Script to Binary:
+Develop a bash script named bashscript_MakeUbootScriptAsBinary to convert the U-Boot script into a binary format that U-Boot can execute.

-## bashscript_MakeUbootScriptAsBinary
+### bashscript_MakeUbootScriptAsBinary
 ```bash
 #!/usr/bin/bash